“The privilege of a lifetime is to become who you truly are.” Carl Jung

 Tomatoes are coming to the end of their gloriously short lived season but if you’re lucky enough to get to a farmer’s market there still are a few lingering ones available to capture the last of the summer sun.
 Don’t wait if you want some!

 I remember fondly a few precious summers in the Kickapoo region of Wisconsin where I lived a sliver of my wilder and younger life.
 I loved this area with all of my being.
 My son Sean, who was four at the time when he lived there with me, hated it.
 Ah, the fateful ironies of our dreams.
 Leaving there was always hard for me.
-Decades later at Abby’s memorial I still felt connected to the land and to the people.
-I realized what I felt in the depths of myself so long ago was real and long lasting, not just a fleeting fancy.
+Decades later at Abby’s memorial I realized that what I felt in the depths of my being so long ago was real and long lasting, not just a fleeting fancy.

-Now, here I am, middle aged, in my secret space on the second floor of an 19th century mansion a stone’s throw from the George Eastman house, in a tiny room, cooking and grieving the loss of my closest confidante.
+Now, here I am, middle aged, in my secret space on the second floor of this once stately home, a stone’s throw from the George Eastman house, in a tiny room, cooking and grieving the loss of my closest confidante.
 Every time I turn the doorknob and enter, I hear her whispering like Robin Williams in Dead Poet’s society, “carpe diem…seize the day…don’t wait any longer.”
 I am listening Abby.
 I am listening.
 I don’t know where this is all taking me, but I am listening.

 Ingredients: 1/4 cup extra virgin olive oil, 3 large shallots finely diced, 4 garlic cloves grated or minced, salt and pepper, 2 pounds ripe tomatoes, 1/2 teaspoon crushed red pepper, 1.5 pounds large peeled and deveined shrimp, 1/4 pound feta cheese, 1/2 teaspoon dried oregano, 2 tablespoons roughly chopped mint.